dy-sh/asana-cli/README.md

-# Asana Project Progress Tracker
+# Asana Project Progress Tracker - CLI Version

 A Python script that displays progress bars for all your Asana projects in the console, showing completion percentage based on completed vs total tasks.